darothen/xbpch/doc/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^

-One of the main advantages to using **xbpch** is that it allows you to access data without immediately needing to load it all into memory.
+One of the main advantages to using **xbpch** is that it allows you to access data without immediately need to read it all from disk.
 On a modern analysis cluster, this isn't a problem, but if you want to process output on your laptop, you can quickly run into situations where all of your data won't fit in memory.
 In those situations, you have to tediously block your